Wedding Photography at Bristol Register Office/Old Council House

 Q. WHY GET MARRIED AT BRISTOL’S OLD COUNCIL HOUSE/REGISTER OFFICE?

-A. Bristol Register Office is very central with easy access and is a beautiful building too.
+A. Bristol Register Office is very central with easy access and is a beautiful building in the historic Old City.
 It caters for small to medium weddings of up to 150 guests and is a friendly venue with important historical significance.

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

-A. A staff member or the registrar will show your guests through to your ceremony room whilst you go for your interviews.
-You are then able to join them for a short while before the ceremony starts.
+A. Usually around 15 minutes.
+A staff member or the registrar will show your guests to your ceremony room whilst you go for your interviews.
+You can then join them for a short while before the ceremony starts.
 However, it is more common for the groom to join the guests and the bride to be announced and make an entrance.
-There are no rules about this, and it is generally up to you how you approach this.
+There are no rules about this, and how you approach it is generally up to you.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?

-A. Generally, yes… The only room where there may be a problem is the Statutory Room where, due to fire regulations, only the couple and 4 guests are allowed.
-I found that if you have a polite word with a registrar, they could be prepared to bend the rules a little.
+A. Generally, yes… The only room where there may be a problem is the Statutory Room, where, due to fire regulations, only the couple and 4 guests are allowed.
+A way around this is to have 3 guests and the photographer.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?